PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 captured Split/Conv/Concat bridge result.
 Commit and push only; do not create, reopen, or update a pull request.

+## ReLU/Split all-outputs result characterization checkpoint

+The ReLU/Split all-outputs wrapper dispatches one indexed owner and returns the fixed one-counter dictionary `optimized_transpose_relu_split_all_outputs_to_nhwc_chains`.
+The owner counts only successful complete plan applications and calls unused-tensor pruning only when at least one rewrite succeeded.
+The counter therefore covers all owner mutation paths.

+There are exactly two direct calls.
+The post-SiNet call follows `_post_sinet_qkv_attention_results`; the terminal call follows late pre-Concat NHWC recovery.
+Both receive the live Session LayoutState and immediately precede the same ReLU/Split/Conv/Concat recovery owner.

+A strict expected-failure contract selects `_post_sinet_relu_split_all_outputs_stats` and `_terminal_relu_split_all_outputs_stats`.
+It fixes the two-call count, model and LayoutState arguments, lowerer wrapper, one-key schema, positive-only pruning, both predecessors, shared successor, QKV boundary, and related indexed owner behavior.

+At implementation, replace only the two raw direct expressions with assignments.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, pruning, graph-index behavior, live LayoutState, following Split/Conv/Concat calls, surrounding sequences, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- ReLU/Split result/schema semantics and indexed owner fixtures, QKV and Split/Conv/Concat boundaries, architecture, and pass-efficiency coverage:
+  `386 passed, 1 xfailed in 17.76s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the